 Weight : 2 lbs.
 10.3 oz.

 A collection of images from a very old size 5 skillet.
 Typically, the Birmingham Stove and Range (BS&R) skillets are easy to identify.
 The underside of the handle has a ridge that is sharp and reaches all the way to the side of the skillet wall.
 The underside of the handle is scalloped all the way around the teardrop shape that makes the loop.
 This is unique to most BS&R skillets.
+This particular skillet was hand poured and has the designation of "Red Mountain" series made before the early 1950's automation era.

 The flash from the camera makes the skillet look brighter than it normally does.
 You can zoom in on the images if you mouse over them.
 During autoplay zoom is disabled.
 Shrinking the browser window will shrink its contents possibly making it easier to view the gallery.